-One of the most disconcerting things about her tendency to explore was during the summer months when she would head off into the woods with her dog to pick wild blueberries.
-Sometimes these were long hikes afterwhich she would lie down under a tree and nap.
+One of the most disconcerting things about her tendency to explore happened during the summer months when she would head off into the woods with her dog to pick wild blueberries.
+Sometimes these were long hikes culminating in her lying down under a tree and napping.
 “Mom!”
-I would warn her: “Bears like blueberries too!”
+I warned her: “Bears like blueberries too!”
 But into her 80s and fearless, she was undeterred and continued her berrypicking adventures always making her way home safely through this remote land, exercised, refreshed and laden with blueberries.

 Which brings us to the subject of how exercise can help provide quality of life in the Senior lifestyle.
-Weekend warriordom is not something to be encouraged when our “reach” exceeds our true level of fitness but things don’t have to get extreme and exercise should be consistent and non injurious because who needs tendonitis or a fractured hip?
+Weekend warriordom is not something to be encouraged when our “reach” exceeds our true level of fitness.
+Things don’t have to get extreme in order to reap the benefits.
+Exercise should be consistent and non-injurious because who needs tendonitis or a fractured hip?
 And mobility is something we all value – until we lose it.
 It’s also something we need to work at because we have to keep moving in order to keep moving.

 Walking and swimming are two of the most recommended exercises for Seniors.
 Let’s assess both:

 The 7 Benefits of Walking